xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ## Today
 No School!
-It's Wednesday!
-Date Mar 16th, 2022
+It's Thursday!
+Date Mar 17th, 2022

-### Can't Belive It Has Been Snowing All Day!
+### It's Spring!
+Lots Of Sunlight(12.C)!

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)